Drift Fishing For Salmon: Everything You Need To Know

 Reading the water is a skill and what it means is to look at the river and try to determine where the salmon will be.

-Generally salmon will gravitate to deeper water and slower water so if a stretch of river is 2 to 3 feet deep and there is a small spot that is 4 to 5 feet deep the chances are good the salmon will be there.
+Salmon will gravitate to deeper water and slower water, so if a stretch of river is two to three feet deep and there is a small spot that is 5 feet deep the chances are good the salmon will be there.

 Corner pools, deep spots behind or near boulders, and deeper water just below rapids are all good options to try.